newville/wxmplot/_sources/index.rst.txt

 wxPython widgets that are easy to add to wxPython applications to handle many common plotting and image display needs for scientific data.

-`wxmplot` enables script writers to make basic 2D line plots or images from their data and the interact and configure these displays of their data.
-In addition, programmers who want to include high quality scientific graphics in their applications can easily use `wxmplot` to provide their end-users with highly customizable displays to better explore their data.
+`wxmplot` enables script writers to make basic 2D line plots or image displays from their data and interact with and configure these displays as part of exploratory data analysis.
+In addition, programmers who want to include these high quality graphical displays of data in their applications and enable application users to explore their data can easily use the `wxmplot` plotting widgets.

 .. toctree::